 Rising Nurse Researcher Application

 Current Rising Nurse Researcher Awardee

 2019 – Allison Norful, PhD, RN, ANP-BC

-Dr. Norful currently practices as an Adult Nurse Practitioner in internal medicine and is also a postdoctoral research fellow at Columbia University School of Nursing with joint appointment at Columbia University Medical Center Irving Institute for Clinical and Translational Research.
+Dr. Norful currently practices as an Adult Nurse Practitioner in internal medicine and is also a postdoctoral research fellow at Columbia University School of Nursing with a joint appointment at Columbia University Medical Center Irving Institute for Clinical and Translational Research.
 Her focus is on improving the lives of patients and the nursing professionals that care for them.
 Her research is currently funded by the National Institutes of Health and looks at nurse practitioner-physician co-management of primary care patients.
 She is a member of several research teams including those at Columbia, Yale, Harvard, University of Pittsburgh, Rutgers, and RAND Corporation.

 As a volunteer, she works with a program for veterans, pediatric oncology patients, and organized a non-profit to provide gloves to nurses in West Africa during the Ebola outbreak.
-Her philosophy includes the belief that is is important to advocate not only for all patient populations but also for colleagues of different disciplines.
+Her philosophy includes the belief that it is important to advocate not only for all patient populations but also for colleagues of different disciplines.